 About me

-My second research project is based in California and studies the use of Colorado River water among climate refugees.
+My second research project is based in Southern California and studies the use of Colorado River water among climate refugees.
+This project is supported by the Université Sorbonne Nouvelle and includes collaborations with the Nature/Culture lab at the University of Bremen.

 Previously I have worked as a contract ethnographer for a nonprofit and in the publishing industry.